vihaan-that/Motor-Imagery-LSL/README.md

-# Motor Imagery Classification with LSL & Emotiv
+# BCI-MOTORIMAGERY: Motor Imagery Classification with LSL & Emotiv

 ## Overview

 This project provides a framework for classifying motor imagery tasks (left fist vs. both feet) in real-time using EEG data streamed from an Emotiv headset via Lab Streaming Layer (LSL).
-The system consists of two main components:

-1. **Model Training Pipeline** - Processes offline data to train a classifier
-2. **Real-time Classifier** - Uses the trained model to classify streaming EEG data
+The system builds on the `emotiv-lsl` streaming server and adds a classification pipeline for real-time motor imagery detection.

 ## System Architecture